No

 What You Need to Know

-Nebraska SNAP-authorized retailers will update their Point of Sale (POS) systems to exclude the purchases of “Soft Drinks" and “Energy Drinks" using SNAP benefits.
+Nebraska SNAP-authorized retailers will update their Point of Sale (POS) systems to exclude the purchases of soda, "soft drinks", energy drinks, and candy using SNAP benefits on the respective dates.

 SNAP Healthy Choice Waiver Product Matrix